RegisSalesRA/flask_flutter/README.md

 <h2>About App</h2>

 <p>
-I would like to pratice more flutter with flask and i created a flask and flutter to study
+I would like to have more ideas about flutter and flask
 </p>

 <h2>Screenshots</h2>